top of page

 E. Maximum (16) -⅜ bolts to be fasten the area around the hood cutouts to hold together.

 F. Hood tucking is allowed.
+Hood must stay above the top of the bumper.

-A. Chained: 4 places only, ⅜’’ max.
+A. Chained: Max 4 places; ⅜’’ max.
+One wrap.

 C. Welding: You may use ½’’ max round bar or 2” x 3/16 flat bar to fill the gap.
 6’’ weld, 6’’ gap, repeat.
 No fully welded trunks.
 Trunks must be totally accessible for inspection.
 You may use two pieces of 2”x2”x6” long angle iron welded to the body and trunk then bolted together with 2 bolts.
 Maximum bolt size is 3/8”.
 Angle iron may not be welded across the seam.
 Maximum of 4 places.